obsidiansystems/ledger-app-tezos/README.md

 examples of how to append a BIP32 path to the root key to construct a new address.

-The Ledger Nano Sdoes not currently support non-hardened path components.
+The Ledger Nano S does not currently support non-hardened path components.
 All components of all paths must be hardened, which is indicated by following them with a `'` character.
 This character may need to be escaped from the shell through backslashes `\` or double-quotes `"`.